1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Follow-Up and Monitoring

-Most cases resolve without intervention.
-However, Dr. Scott provides follow-up to ensure complete symptom resolution and may recommend further evaluation if symptoms persist beyond expected recovery time.
+Most of the cases are not attended.
+However, Dr. Scott provides follow-up to ensure that the symptoms disappear and may prescribe further examinations in case the symptoms still persist after the expected recovery time.

 Dr. Scott Liu, MD, is a board-certified gastroenterologist with over six years of experience and a background in military medicine.
 He earned his medical degree from the University of Maryland, Baltimore, completed his Internal Medicine residency at Naval Medical Center Portsmouth, and finished his Gastroenterology fellowship through the National Capital Consortium.
 Dr. Liu provides comprehensive care for a broad range of digestive conditions, including abdominal pain, acid reflux, liver disease, chronic diarrhea, and colon cancer screening.
 He is a member of the American College of Gastroenterology and is known for his disciplined, patient-focused approach and clear communication.